-By iterating the above invoking-linearization-generation procedure on designed interfaces, LLMs can progressively capture more useful evidence for deriving the final answer.
-In the following, we describe the instances of the above general workflow for the tasks described in Section~\ref{preliminary}, since they deal with very different structured data and vary in the task settings.
+In the following, we describe the instances of the above general workflow for the tasks described in Section~\ref{preliminary}, since they deal with very different structure data and vary in the task settings.

 \paragraph{KG-based Question Answering~(KGQA).} This task aims to find the answer entities for the question based on the KG.
-Following existing work~\cite{sun-emnlp-18,he-wsdm-21}, we denote the mentioned entities in the given question $q$ as the topic entity $e_{T}$, and assume it has been linked to some specific entity on the KG.
-Starting from the topic entity, we perform the invoking-linearization-generation procedure two times using the two interfaces in KG sequentially.
+Following existing work~\cite{sun-emnlp-18}, we denote the mentioned entity in the given question $q$ as the topic entity $e_{T}$, and assume it has been linked to some specific entity on the KG through existing linking tools~(\eg Google Knowledge Graph Search API) or models~(\eg ELQ~\cite{ELQ}).
+Starting from $e_{T}$, we perform the invoking-linearization-generation procedure two times using the two interfaces in KG sequentially.
 First, we invoke the interface \emph{Extract\_Neighbor\_Relation($e_{T}$)} to extract the candidate one-hop relations, linearize them to compose the input prompt, and then leverage the LLM to select the useful relations $\{r\}$ according to the question.
-Then, based on $\{r\}$, we invoke the \emph{Extract\_Triples~($e_{T}$, $\{r\}$)} interface to collect the relevant triples for the head entity $e_{T}$ and relation in $\{r\}$, then linearize these information, and finally employ the LLM to select the most relevant triples, whose tail entities will be considered as the final answer.
+Then, based on $\{r\}$, we invoke the \emph{Extract\_Triples~($e_{T}$, $\{r\}$)} interface to collect the relevant triples for the head entity $e_{T}$ and relation in $\{r\}$, then linearize this information, and finally employ the LLM to select the most relevant triples, whose tail entities will be considered as the final answer.
 Besides, we can also consider the multi-hop KGQA task~\cite{lan-ijcai-21}, where after selecting the triples of the current hop, the LLM should assess whether the current information is sufficient to answer the question.
-Then, LLMs will make according actions based on the assessement, \ie stoping the iterations for producing the answer or continue the iterations on next-hop tail entities from selected triples.
+Then, LLMs will make according actions based on the assessment, \ie stopping the iterations for producing the answer or continuing the iterations on next-hop tail entities from selected triples.

 \paragraph{Table-based Question Answering~(TableQA).} For TableQA, we typically need to answer the question according to the content in the given table.
 We also perform the above procedure by using the three interfaces in turn.
 Concretely, first, we invoke \emph{Extract\_Column\_Name~($\mathcal{T})$} to extract all column names of a table, linearize them, and leverage LLMs to select the relevant ones $\{c\}$ according to the question.
 Then, we invoke \emph{Extract\_Columns~($\mathcal{T}$, $\{c\}$)} to extract the contents of all relevant columns, and select the useful row indices $\{j\}$ by LLMs.
 Subsequently, we further invoke \emph{Extract\_SubTable~($\mathcal{T}$, $\{c\}$, $\{j\}$)} to generate the sub-table for the question.
 Based on the linearized sub-table, the LLM finally generates the answer to the question.